Kietpawpan/esc/README.md

 - CER is carbon emision reduction (tonCo2eq)
 - C is the number of burned plastic cups (cups)
 - w is the weight of one plastic cup (0.015 kg)
 - EF is the average emission factor from plastic cup burning (3.54 kgCo2eq/kg).

+## Carbon Sequestration(CS)
+> [!NOTE]
+> CS = N * 12 * T * 1/d * s

+where,
+- CS is carbon sequestration (tonCo2eq/year)
+- N is the number plastic cups collected (cups/month)
+- 12 is the number of months per year
+- T is the number of plant seed per cup (seed/cup)
+- d is the plantation density (200 trees/Rai)
+- s is sequestration rate for each tree species